prowler-cloud/prowler/integrations/wazuh/README.md

 data.integration:"prowler" AND rule.level : 7 or 9
 ```

-Adjust the level range to what alerts you want to include, as alerts, Elastic Search only gets fail messages.
+Adjust the level range to what alerts you want to include, as alerts, Elastic Search only gets fail messages (7 and 9).

 1 - pass
 3 - info